damienbod/Blazor.BFF.AzureAD.Template/README.md

   {
 	// Do logic which calls an API and throws claims challenge
 	// WebApiMsalUiRequiredException.
 The WWW-Authenticate header is set
-	// using the OpenID Connect standards and Signals spec.
+	// using the OpenID Connect Events and Signals spec.
   }
   catch (WebApiMsalUiRequiredException hex)
   {